Spook

 Alan Bowne was a playwright and novelist from California, renowned for writing about “the scraggly underbelly of life” (Interview).
 He began writing at the age of 35, authoring hit plays such as Beirut, Forty-Deuce, and Sharon and Billy.
 He passed away from HIV/AIDS-related illnesses in 1989 at 44 years old.
 Many of his plays–including Spook–went unperformed during his lifetime.

-The final performance on 6th September will be followed by a 30-minute Q&A with Curtis and Sean Burns, an artist, writer and associate editor of frieze
+The final performance on 6th September was followed by a 30-minute Q&A with Curtis and Sean Burns, an artist, writer and associate editor of frieze

 Cast